anamok/TrainsDatabase/README.md

 ### Updates:

 3-10 - Sam - *Finished a rough draft of the ER diagram.
 For textual reference please review the following:* <br>
-3-12 - Emma - *Refactored the ER diagram (both diagram and textual representation); added participation and cardinality;*
+3-12 - Emma - *Refactored the ER diagram (both diagram and textual representation); added participation and cardinality; created SQL script for table creations.*

 **Entities:** <br>
 note: there are a few areas I'm not quite sure how to represent textually, like algorithm screated using data from other entity attributes.
 That's something we'll need to look into.